contentful/ui-extensions-sdk/README.md

 for this repository.
 However, if you are a paying customer or at any point business sensitive information needs to be discussed, then the conversation should be handled via our [support system](https://www.contentful.com/support/).

+## Development

+### publish

+A new package version is automatically published to npm using [semantic-release](https://github.com/semantic-release/semantic-release).

+To manually publish the package, run `node ./scripts/publish.js`.

+We always publish two packages with identical data:

+- `contentful-ui-extensions-sdk`
+- `@contentful/ui-extensions-sdk`